 Since these symptoms can impact your daily life, you should seek a diagnosis as soon as possible to start treatment.
 If you experience any of the above symptoms and/or have a history of alcohol abuse, contact your doctor for an examination.

-For an accurate diagnosis, set up an exam with your doctor to review both your symptoms and history of alcohol use.
+For an accurate diagnosis, set up an exam with your doctor to review both your symptoms and history of peripheral neuropathy and alcohol use.
 Be honest with your doctor about your drinking history.
-Doing so is important to getting the right diagnosis.
+It can feel embarrassing, but they’re their to help, and being straightforward is essential to receiving an accurate diagnosis.

-After you and your doctor have discussed your history and symptoms, they may choose to run some tests.
-The most common tests include:
+After you and your doctor have discussed your history of peripheral neuropathy and alcohol use, they may choose to run some tests.
+The most common tests for alcoholic neuropathy include:

 The end goal is to figure out what exactly is causing your issues.
 Once you have been diagnosed, you can start looking at your treatment options.

 There is no “cure” for peripheral neuropathy, but treatment can ease some of the symptoms and prevent further damage to your sensitive nerve tissue.

 First, the biggest step in treating peripheral neuropathy is to stop drinking alcohol as soon as possible.
 Alcohol abuse will only further hurt your nerve tissue, making symptoms that much harder to treat.
 If you need help to stop drinking, inpatient rehab can help start your recovery for both peripheral neuropathy and alcohol addiction.

 After you have stopped drinking alcohol, your doctor will be able to treat the alcoholic neuropathy.
 Sadly, nerve damage is permanent.
 However, you and your doctor can find ways to treat and minimize your symptoms to help you return to your normal life.
 Your treatment options may include: